-The College is currently invested in exchange-traded futures contracts.
-The College uses these instruments to maintain target exposures to certain equity markets.
-The College had long futures exposures with a net ending fair value of \$9,666,000 and \$9,698,000, at June 30, 2013 and 2012, respectively.
-The net loss from these derivative instruments for the fiscal years ended June 30, 2013 and 2012 were \$334,000 and \$7,659,000, respectively, and are included in the investment return on the Statement of Activities.
+The College is no longer invested in exchange-traded futures contracts.
+The College has used these instruments in the past to maintain target exposures to certain equity markets.
+The College had long futures exposures with a net ending fair value of \$9,666,000, at June 30, 2013.
+The net gain from these derivative instruments for the fiscal years ended June 30, 2014 and 2013 were \$940,000 and \$334,000, respectively, and are included in the investment return on the Statement of Activities.

-The College's investment return from endowment and planned giving investments was as follows for the years ended June 30, 2013 and 2012 (\$000s):
+The College's investment return from endowment and planned giving investments was as follows for the years ended June 30, 2014 and 2013 (\$000s):